spk121/puppybbs/README.md

 This is also pointless, since my Windows 10 box is not exposed to the world, but it was fun to read about.

+## Required algorithms

+### Getting user's terminal size

+In original Puppy, the user is queried for the number of rows and columns his terminal supports.
+In Pupper we're going to ask for the terminal instead.
+The default terminal size is in the terminfo database.

+Note that for ncurses, we need use_env(FALSE) and use_toictl(FALSE) to be called before any ncurses stuff, so that ncurses uses the number of rows and columns in the terminfo database, instead of trying to query it from environment variables or ioctl calls.
+Those aren't relevant here because we're running on a client's terminal over telnet.

 ## Replaceable Code